westcoastdigital/Gravity-Notifications/README.md

 1. Upload the zip file to your WordPress plugins folder
 2. Activate plugin and add license within the plugin screen
-3. Configure global header and footer in Forms > Global Notifcations in the admin screen
+3. Configure max width, global header and footer in Forms >Notifcation Settings in the admin screen
 4. Configure each notification within Forms > Notifications

 ## Screenshots